 What do these new requirements mean for my business?

 The point of these new requirements is to make workplaces safer based on the idea that transparency will encourage employers to keep their employees safe.
 Some of the information that is uploaded to OSHA could, in fact, be published on their website, which could encourage some employees to think twice about safety.
-One thing to keep in mind is that along with these new rules, OSHA has tightened up it’s rules about retaliation against employees who report injuries.
+One thing to keep in mind is that along with these new OSHA rules, they have tightened up rules about retaliation against employees who report injuries.